Pond Aeration Systems

 3. Use Pond Aeration to Reduce Algae

 Pond aeration gives you a healthier pond, but does pond aeration reduce algae?
 Yes, it can.
-It cannot eliminate algae, but an adequately aerated pond usually has fewer problems with algae than one that is not aerated.
+It cannot eliminate algae, but an adequately aerated pond usually has fewer problems with algae than one not aerated.
 Algae require ideal light levels and moisture to grow properly, and it also requires nutrients.
 Aeration fits into the picture by providing the oxygen that helps control nitrogen and phosphate levels in your pond.
 Dissolved oxygen, provided through aeration, removes these two elements.
 This process robs algae of its food, making it harder for the invasive organism to grow in your pond.

 4. Avoid Creating Too Much Oxygen